 What kind of jobs are there in Houston, TX?

 People may think they need to be in the oil and gas industries to work in Houston, but there's much more to the metro area's economy.
-Houston is also home to more than two dozen Fortune 500 companies, including Sysco and FMC Technologies.
+Houston is also home to almost two dozen Fortune 500 companies, including Sysco and FMC Technologies.
 The region was ranked the top manufacturing metro areas in the U.S. The Texas Medical Center, the world's largest medical campus, is home to more than 50 health care, education and research institutions.
 Houston is also an aerospace hub with NASA's Johnson Space Center.

 The unemployment rate in the region is slightly higher than the national average, while the average annual income is higher than what residents of many other major metro areas make.
 Those with a specific skill set or advanced degree, such as in health care, aerospace or oil and gas, can earn as much as $200,000 a year.